Telugu Christians: Art and architecture

 The cities of Hyderabad and Secunderabad have a greater variety in Church architecture as a result of the cosmopolitan nature of the cities.
-St Joseph's Cathedral, Hyderabad is one of the few and fine examples of Baroque architecture in Andhra Pradesh.
+St Joseph's Cathedral, Hyderabad is one of the few examples of Baroque architecture in Andhra Pradesh.
 The Catholic character of the church is clearly visible in the architectural style of the church.
-St. George's Church, Hyderabad in Abids is considered to be the oldest church in the Hyderabad.
-The church with its distinctive Gothic architecture has become a prototype for many churches in city and the region.
+St. George's Church, Hyderabad in Abids had Gothic architecture and has become a prototype for many churches in city and the region.

-Secunderabad has some of the most beautiful churches in the region.
 Built in 1813, St. John's Church Secunderabad is the oldest church in the city.
 The church was built according to the Tuscan order, which is a simplified version of the Doric order.
 Once the cathedral of the Roman Catholic Archdiocese of Hyderabad, St. Mary's Church, Secunderabad is an inspiring piece of architecture.
 It was built in 1847, incidentally a century before the Indian Independence.
 The church, although much smaller in size, bears much resemblance to the Cathedral at Medak with both adhering the Gothic Revival architectural style.
-Another beautiful church that has even received the INTACH award from the government of Andhra Pradesh is the All Saints Church, Secunderabad which was constructed in 1860.
-It is a fine example of the Gothic style.
-It is an imposing structure with a multitude of spires and turrets and a soaring tower like belfry.
+The All Saints Church, Secunderabad which was constructed in 1860 has received the INTACH award from the government of Andhra Pradesh.
+It is an example of the Gothic style, with a spires and turrets and a belfry.
 It was the first permanent structure of the Trimulgherry entrenchment.
-Sixteen memorial tablets along the wall and a medium-sized organ are some of its antique possessions.
-However the most historically significant church in the city is the Church of South India Holy Trinity Church, Bolarum.
-Being commissioned by Queen Victoria of the United Kingdom in 1847 out of her own money, the church is a beautiful structure with a stark white exterior that towers over its lush green surrounding.
-The stained glass altar piece, the pulpit and the bell are all in their original splendour, reflecting an era gone by.
+There are sixteen memorial tablets along the wall and a medium-sized organ.
+The most historically significant church in the city is the Church of South India's Holy Trinity Church, Bolarum.
+Commissioned by Queen Victoria of the United Kingdom in 1847, the church's stained glass altar piece, the pulpit and the bell are all in their original state.
 In the year 1983, Queen Elizabeth II, of the United Kingdom celebrated her 36th wedding anniversary in the Holy Trinity church during her tour of India.
 The Church service was officiated by the late Bishop Victor Premasagar.